 Haworthiopsis pseudorigida, formerly known as Haworthia tortuosa var. pseudorigida, is a small succulent with dull green to brownish-green leaves that form a spiral along the stem.
 The stem grows up to 8 inches (20 cm) tall.
 Leaves are rough, with small tubercles, pointed, triangular, up to 1.6 inches (4 cm) long, and up to 0.5 inches (1.3 cm) wide.
 Flowers are white and appear in spring and summer on usually unbranched inflorescences.

-The specific epithet "pseudorigida" derives from the Greek "pseudes," meaning "lying, false" and the Latin "rigidus," meaning "stiff" and refers to its not easily broken leaves.
+The specific epithet "pseudorigida" derives from the Greek "pseudes," meaning "lying or false" and the Latin "rigidus," meaning "stiff," and refers to the not easily broken leaves.

 Light: Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.